Aswerty12/itquizshow/README.md

 This guide will help you by giving a step by step tutorial for setting up the emulator [ guide](https://firebase.google.com/docs/emulator-suite/install_and_configure).
 Setup your emulators the same way as you did for your actual firebase.

 For local developnment you should type in `firebase emulators:start` before turning on your development server.
 Don't use `ng serve` without doing this as the two sides of the system are reliant on firebase functions for route guarding.

+Afterwards if it works locally, you can move onto working with firebase hosting, `firebase serve` for testing with your local files before moving to the final version

 ### Deploying to live server
 Use `ng build [projectname] --production` then`firebase deploy` to deploy onto your firebase host.